polyaxon/polyaxon/site/integrations/statsd.md

 ---

 Polyaxon provides an abstraction called ‘stats’ which is used for internal monitoring, generally timings and various counters.
 The default backend `noop` simply discards them.
-This guide will help you setup to a statsd backend to sends these metrics.
+This guide will help you set up a statsd backend to sends these metrics.

 ## Using the default Helm metrics deployment

-Polyaxon provides a built-in statsd exporter in the Helm chart that can enabled, the backend will be configured automatically.
+Polyaxon provides a built-in statsd exporter in the Helm chart that can be enabled, the backend will be configured automatically.

 ```yaml
 metrics: